-The first of its kind in Central Ohio, Capital’s Bonner Leader Program connects Capital University and Columbus to a national network of colleges, universities, and communities dedicated to providing students the opportunity to attend college with a reduced financial burden, while simultaneously elevating the communities around them.
+The first of its kind in Central Ohio, Capital’s Bonner Leader Program connects Capital University and Columbus to a national network of colleges, universities, and communities.
+This program, designed to similar to the work study model, is dedicated to providing students the opportunity to attend college with the opportunity of elevating their educational experiences in environments outside of the classroom and while simultaneously working with different community members to improve the quality of communities around them.

 Capital’s Bonner Leaders are guided by a multiyear curriculum and placed in local nonprofit organizations.
 These extensive and sustained partnerships provide students with meaningful opportunities to acquire real-world problem-solving skills and position them for fulfilling careers and lives of impact.
 Above all else, these opportunities brighten, lift, and build the capacity of others.

 - During their first year, Capital Bonner Leaders focus on community service and participate in a local community-engaged learning trip.

 - As sophomores, they either travel to another participating Bonner school to participate in a shared-service initiative, or they participate in an on-campus Sophomore Leadership Conference.
 The sophomore cohort also spearheads Barriers to Success, the program's racial justice initiative.

 - Juniors focus on promotion of on-campus community engagement through service.
 An international service trip is a possibility during the junior year.

 - Seniors complete a Capstone project focusing on a capacity-building event or civic engagement activity.